-In 2004, Best Communications’ own Euan Edworthy, conceived of the idea of developing a Speakers’ Corner as a contribution to the burgeoning civil life of the Czech Republic.
+In 2004, Best Communications’ own Euan Edworthy, conceived the idea of developing a Speakers’ Corner as a contribution to the burgeoning civil life of the Czech Republic.
 Supported by Peter Bradley, then MP for The Wrekin, Speakers’ Corner was established with three goals in mind:

 I. To secure and underpin a sustainable commitment from the Czech Government to the principles of free speech and public assembly

 II.
 To create a new landmark in the Czech capital which could become a focus for and symbol of the country’s developing democracy